 I love Steve Jobs’ immortal quote on achieving more with less:

 “That’s been one of my mantras — focus and simplicity.
 Simple can be harder than complex.
 You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”

 As I’ve previously written before, metaphors help to add colour and meaning to a lifeless piece of text.
 They help us to better visualise complex and difficult concepts, and to piece them together in descriptions that the average human being can understand.

 My favourite metaphors can be found in the Bible.
 The parables of Jesus are excellent examples of metaphors which connect richly and deeply with us.
-Other excellent metaphors can be found in this list here.

 Contrary to popular belief, not every sentence needs to be short.
 As a rule of thumb, I try to keep my sentences to 25 words or less, with most not exceeding 15 words.